elevata-labs/elevata/docs/index.md

 ### 🧡 About

-Elevata Labs builds metadata-centric tooling for modern data platforms —
+elevata Labs builds metadata-centric tooling for modern data platforms —
 bridging semantics, governance, and automation in one ecosystem.

 > Designed for engineers.
 Loved by analysts.
-> **Elevata: clarity through metadata.**
+> **elevata: clarity through metadata.**

 ---